CromwellCMS/Cromwell/website/docs/toolkits/intro.md

 ### `withGetProps`
-`withGetProps` is a wrapper for any of your Next.js data fetching methods such as: `getStaticProps`, `getServerSideProps`. `withGetProps` is available as a property of a component.
+`withGetProps` is a wrapper for any of your Next.js data fetching methods such as: `getStaticProps`, `getServerSideProps`.
+`withGetProps` can be available as a property on a component.
 For example, for `Breadcrumbs`:

 ```tsx title="product/[slug].tsx"
 import { MuiBreadcrumbs } from '@cromwell/toolkit-commerce';